launchdarkly/featureflags/README.md

 Welcome to the new home of our Feature Flagging Guide.

 LaunchDarkly serves 4 billion feature flags daily to help software teams build better software, faster.
-LaunchDarkly gives you the power to to separate feature rollout from code deployment and manage feature flags at scale.
+LaunchDarkly gives you the power to separate feature rollout from code deployment and manage feature flags at scale.
 Ultimately, you can deliver faster, more personalized software with less risk.

 ## About LaunchDarkly